 If you need more tips on standing out in the hiring process, check out my interview guide.
 In it, I deep dive into the top five strategies you need to master to win the job interview.

-You also tune into the The Ken Coleman Show every weekday for more advice and support.
+You can also tune in to the The Ken Coleman Show every weekday for more advice and support.
 Contact me with your questions at 844.747.2577 or email@example.com.

 About Ken Coleman